2 Ways 2 Hell

 I cleaned some scary loose rock out of the chimney, and I also cleaned a lot of dirt and rubble out of the obvious, sweet hand crack just right of the chimney.
 Enjoy the clean handcrack!!!!
 Too bad it is not wayyyy longer.
 I placed two # 1 Camalots to get to the now clean ledge.

-Page 85 Hellraiser, topo p.84 Haas and Scheider.
+, topo p.84 Haas and Schneider.
 This next route has two starts that both lead to an obvious, huge, bivy ledge 18 and 3/4 feet off the deck!!
-The first start is just right of the Hellraiser chimney.
+The first start is just right of the Hellraiser

 Both starts/routes are mixed.
 Use bolts and gear to a #1 Camalot.